 Determine daily cash requirements: This act begins with establishing revenues, from all sources, which will be available for any given day or period of time and acquiring the known expenditures which must be covered by those revenues for the same period.
 Staff also reviews and matches cash with the cash flow plan.

-Review current bank statement: The previous day’s statement of activity is printed each morning.
+Review current bank statement: The previous day’s statement of activity isreviewed each morning.
 The document contains all department deposits, wire transfers in and out, checks paid as well as debits and credits affecting the account balance.

 Determine excess or shortage in cash availability: Excess available cash can be invested based upon anticipated time until needed.
 Shortage in cash available can be cured by withholding funds from investment or drawing from the LGIP account, if there is an adequate balance.